 ✅User access

-- Tenant Admin rights are needed to handle Tenant and service settings and apply related licenses.
+- Tenant Admin rights are needed to enable Modalities Tenant Settings and apply related licenses via Licenses Tenant Settings.

-- Additional roles and permissions may be involved as per integration scenario → See specific use cases below.
+- Additional roles and permissions (e.g. external business and service accounts) may be involved as per integration scenario → See specific use cases below.

 ✅Nimbus service and user licensing

 Instant Messaging can be enabled and licensed per user or service.
-Note that
+The table below outlines which licenses are required depending on your usage scenario:

 | Service |